What is W Series?

 Our drivers do not have to pay to race in W Series.
 They are selected purely on their ability rather than how rich their backers are.
 By bringing together the best female talent into one series, at a time when women’s sport is attracting more attention and coverage than ever before, we believe we will create a platform that will be highly attractive to sponsors, partners and fans.

-W Series’ races last year were broadcast to over 340 million households, on major channels including a landmark, free-to-air partnership with UK broadcaster, Channel 4.
+W Series’ races in 2019 were broadcast to over 340 million households, on major channels including a landmark, free-to-air partnership with UK broadcaster, Channel 4.

 Live motorsport coverage is currently rarely broadcast on UK terrestrial channels, making the partnership for both W Series and women’s sport a record-breaking one.